dwting0322/dwting0322/README.md

 ### About Me

-Hansen Guo is a Systems Engineering graduate student at Johns Hopkins University, a consultant intern at The World Bank, and a teaching assistant at JHU School of Advanced International Studies.
-He is also a professional full-stack developer.
-He has a strong passion for computer science, sustainable development, and energy systems.
+Da Wei (David) Ting is a CPA at KPMG (one of Big 4 Firm).
+He is also a professional full-stack software engineer.
+He has a strong passion for computer science, sustainable development, and software development.
+In additon, he dedicated to help clients achieve their business goals through utilizing modern software technology.

+David graduated from UC San Diego.
+After he graduated, he followed the path he had set for himself and got the CPA license, and finally landed a position working at one of the Big Four Firms.
+He feels he have achieved success in his current stage.
+However, he realized that he wants to become a software engineer because transforming a hobby into a career has been an incredible and rewarding experience.

-All of Hansen's life has already been observant about how to make the world around him simpler or more productive.
-Software engineering gave him the vehicle to leverage his skills and contribute on a global scale.
-Transforming a hobby into a career has been an incredible and rewarding experience.
-His core competencies are in React, Redux, Node, Express, SQL, Flask, JavaScript and Python.
-He looks forward to discussing how he could help solve any challenges you may have and build positive applications.
+All of David's life has already been observant about how to make the world simpler, client's satisfaction and more productive.
+He is type of person who is passionate about solving challenging problems, working on continuously improving his knowledge and skillsets, team building, and trying something new every day.
+His core competencies are in Javascript, Python, React, Redux, Node, Express, SQL, SQLAlchemy, Flask.
+This culminated in 3 full-stack projects, but more importantly in that he learned how to adapt quickly and apply new technologies.
+He is looking forward to discussing how he could help solve any challenges you may have and build positive applications.

-Hansen received his bachelor’s degree from The Hong Kong Polytechnic University with first-class honour and Dean’s honour.
-At The Hong Kong Polytechnic University, Hansen conducted extensive research on the application of engineering technology in the sustainable power grid and sustainable buildings and published two papers.
-In addition, he developed an integrated framework of construction project performance recovery evaluation in the post-COVID-19 pandemic.

-In the past, Hansen worked as a Development Associate at United Nations Volunteers to research and develop projects and organizational strategies for sustainable development in Africa.
-Hansen has also worked as an advisory intern at Arup, where he solved real-world issues facing sustainable development.
-Together with his team, he proposed a systematic development strategy to implement environmentally sustainable business practices at the new headquarters and K-12 school of Tencent Future Sci-Tech City in Shenzhen, and provide sustainable development strategies for other companies.

-In his spare time, Hansen loves to travel, watch movies, and communicate with different people to learn more about knowledge and culture.
+In his free time, David loves to travel, watch movies, and communicate with different people to learn more about knowledge and culture.

 <img data-target="animated-image.replacedImage" alt="dino.gif" class="AnimatedImagePlayer-animatedImage" src="https://github.com/saadeghi/saadeghi/raw/master/dino.gif" style="display: block; opacity: 1;">